Xpra-org/xpra-html5/README.md

 The [xpra repositories and packages](https://github.com/Xpra-org/xpra/wiki/Download) already include the html5 client.

+You can also find the latest development version here: https://xpra.org/html5/connect.html

 # Usage
 Simply start an xpra session on a specific `TCP` port (ie: `10000`):
 ```